Relaxed Performances and spaces work to remove stigma and barriers and welcome people theatres, art galleries, museums, etc.

 In the event that a person from an RP using community is not available for the full audit, a consultant will be hired to assess things once your practices are in place.
 While of course one person will not be able to speak to everyone's needs, consulting with the Community is an intrinsic part of my work and general philosophy:

-Nothing About Us Without Us.
+Nothing Without Us.

 Canadian Association of Theatre Research (CATR)